Decision Date: 11th September 2019

 - Not be charged more for the service than the reduced cost to the council should have been calculated to be after the council as contractor had held the provider to account.

-We would say that it stands to reason then, that a reduction should have been made against the charges thought to be outstanding, not merely on account of the increase in DRE arising out of the hair care dispute, but also on account of the poor provision which the council took so long to ramp up an acceptable quality of performance, upon.
+We would say that it stands to reason then, that a reduction should have been made against the charges thought to be outstanding, not merely on account of the increase in DRE arising out of the hair care dispute, but also on account of the poor provision, which the council took so long about in forcing the provider to deliver an acceptable quality of performance.

 The Care Act guidance is crystal clear that debt recovery process should only be embarked upon after a rational and conscientious attempt has been made to resolve the reasons for the dispute.

 On the hair care front, it seems obvious to us that a council has got to take notice of cultural issues in relation to the adequacy of a care plan and therefore the sufficiency of the budget.
-If it accepts that hair CARE is part of it, then shaving would be implicitly part and parcel for a man; ritual shaving would be part and parcel for a Muslim, and managing hair in what is a completely normal way (braiding) should be part and parcel of a care package for someone not able to do it for themselves, particularly if one is sensitive to the needs of a child to fit in and convey respect for cultural norms.
-We are not talking here about an asserted need for something as personal as pubic vag-azzling, are we?
+If it accepts that hair CARE is part of it, then shaving would be implicitly part and parcel for a man; ritual shaving would be part and parcel for a Muslim, and managing hair in what is a completely conventional way (basic braiding) should be part and parcel of a care package for someone not able to do it for themselves, particularly if one is sensitive to the needs of a child to fit in and convey respect for cultural norms.
+We are not talking here about an asserted need for something as personal and cosmetic as pubic vag-azzling, or Jordan type extensions, are we?